-Getting Control Effectiveness from the New UK Corporate Governance Reforms
+Getting The Most From The 2024 UK Corporate Governance Reforms

 AUTHOR: KNUT HAUGLAND